Classical symmetry enriched topological orders and distinct monopole charges for dipole-octupole spin ices

 The first term in Eq.~\eqref{eq7} is the self-energy carried by the magnetic monopole.
 The second term is the magnetic Coulomb interaction between these large monopoles.
 The third term is the magnetic potential created by the external magnetic field.

-\emph{Distinguish dipolar and octupolar cases.}---Based on the monopole gas model in \cref{eq7}, we proceed to distinguish the dipolar and octupolar spin ices.
+\emph{Distinguishing dipolar and octupolar cases.}---Based on the monopole gas model in \cref{eq7}, we proceed to distinguish the dipolar and octupolar spin ices.
 For the octupolar case, the relevant Ising moment in the model is the $S^y$ component, and there is no dipole-dipole interaction for this component.
 Thus, the effective magnetic charge of the magnetic monopole is zero with $q_{\text{m}}=0$, and \cref{eq7} is simply reduced to a classical spin ice

 whose ground states satisfy ${N_{\bm{r}}=0}$ for all $\bm{r}$, demanded by the ice rule.
 This line of reasoning and approximation captures the monopole charge in the thermal spin ice regime, but fails to capture the effect of external magnetic fields in the octupolar spin ice.
-For the field effect, one could further extend the previous studies at zero temperature to the finite temperature regime~\cite{liSymmetryEnrichedU12017,PhysRevResearch.2.013334,PhysRevResearch.5.033169}.
+For the field effect, one could further extend the previous studies at zero-temperature to the finite-temperature regime~\cite{liSymmetryEnrichedU12017,PhysRevResearch.2.013334,PhysRevResearch.5.033169}.